julianmclain/blog/src/content/posts/004-learning-scala-in-2021.md

 The deeper I got into Hands on Scala, the more I realized that it didn't align with my goals.
 I was reading this book in order to be more productive at work, so it really didn't benefit me to learn Haoyi's ecosystem of libraries.
-I'm already familiar with the concept of JSON serialization, so learning uPickle didn't really make it easier to learn Play JSON.
+I'm already familiar with the concept of JSON serialization, so learning uJson didn't really make it easier to learn Play JSON.
 For whatever reason, picking up Play JSON was like hitting a brick wall.
 The same situation repeated itself for almost every library he introduced.
 Mill is a pretty straightforward build